tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 ## Introduction

 Biggest problem of artificial intelligence is that we don't know what is natural intelligence.
 The only example of intelligence that we observe today is human intelligence.
-Unfortunately there are not aliens that would be able to demonstrate the other way (non-human) intelligence could evolve through the years.
+Unfortunately there are no aliens so far who would be able to demonstrate non-human intelligence, and examples on earth lack certain substance.
 Rosalind Picard in her article indicated: "There may exist a kind of alien intelligent living system, something we’ve never encountered, which achieves its  intelligence without having anything like emotion.
 Although humans are the most marvellous example of intelligence we have, and we wish to build systems that are natural for humans to understand, these reasons for building human-like systems should not limit us to thinking only of human abilities." [affectivecomputingchallanges]

-There are several domains that still remains unclear: creativity, intuition, insight and consciousness that prevents us from answering the question: "How David Lynch could create Mulholland Drive or Picasso could create Guernica?".
+There are several domains that still remain unclear: creativity, intuition, insight and consciousness that prevents us from answering the question: "How David Lynch could create Mulholland Drive or Picasso could create Guernica?".
-We have started from possibly first emerged during evolution and most low level component of intelligence: the emotions.
+We have started from possibly the first intelligent method emerged during evolution and from the most primal component of intelligence: the emotions.

 Turing stated in his [intelligent_machinery] that idea of intelligent machines "cannot be wholly ignored, because the idea of 'intelligence' is itself emotional rather than mathematical".
-Marvin Minsky in his book "The emotion machine" proposed that emotions are inseparable from thinking "Emotional thinking: A flash of impatience or anger can cut through what seems like a hopelessly tangled knot.
+There is an interconnection between emotions and rational thought.
+Marvin Minsky in his book "The emotion machine" proposed that emotions are inseparable from thinking: "Emotional thinking: A flash of impatience or anger can cut through what seems like a hopelessly tangled knot.
 Each such ‘emotional way to think' is a different way to deal with things, and some can increase your persistence or courage, while others can help you simplify things.
 In any case, after each such change, you may still want to pursue some similar goals, but now you'll see them from new points of view — because each switch to a new Way to Think may initiate a large-scale cascade.
 Then, depending on how long those changes persist, you (or your friends) might recognize this as a change in your emotional state".

-This article is dedicated to emotional aspects of human thinking and influence of emotions on computational processes in Marvin Minsky cognitive architecture [emotionmachine].
+This article is dedicated to emotional aspects of human thinking and influence of emotions on computational processes in Marvin Minsky's cognitive architecture [emotionmachine].
 It could be considered as base of computational emotional thinking framework.
 This kind of framework could be used in several domains like:

 1. Advertisement
 1. Emotional behavior simulations